Yuki2718/adblock/README.md

 ### ublock-dynamic-rules.txt

-A whitelist for medium mode of uBlock Origin, meant for English user.
+A whitelist for medium mode of uBlock Origin for English user.
 The purpose is to help those non-techie, yet security-conscious, people to use the mode.
 Payment services and mobile sites are out-of-scope.
 This is not a list I myself use so won't be updated frequently.

 ### ublock-dynamic-rules-plus.txt